secretstartups/handbook/sales/insidesales/index.html.md

 ISR Requirements:
 - Copy the account leader on all customer-facing communications
-- Maintain Opportunity Task (with current or future date) on ALL open opportunities in Tier 2
+- Maintain an Opportunity Task (with current or future date) on ALL open opportunities in Tier 2
 - Ensure that the _Activity Task_ and/or _Next Steps_ field includes who is responsible for next steps
 - Ensure proper logging of ALL activities in Salesforce